spadala13/spadala13/readme.md

 # Hey👋, I'm Neha!

-I'm a passionate student data scientist/analytics engineer and developer in my 4th year pursuing a Computer Science and Business Adminstration Double Degree at the University of Waterloo and Wilfrid Laurier University.
+I'm a passionate data scientist/analytics engineer in my 4th year pursuing a Computer Science and Business Adminstration Double Degree at the University of Waterloo and Wilfrid Laurier University.

 ## About Me
 - 🍫 Currently developing data pipelines and extracting sweet insights at Hershey's
 - 🌱 Always eager to learn something new
-- 🚗 Catch me swimming or watching Formula 1 during my free time
+- ⌚️ Catch me swimming or watching Formula 1 during my free time

 ## Technologies & Tools
 ### Languages